kychow/kychow.github.io/README.md

 To visit, navigate to [kychow.github.io](kychow.github.io)

 # About
-This site was built for minimal maintenance using [GitHub Pages](https://pages.github.com/).
+This site was built for minimal maintenance using [GitHub Pages](https://pages.github.com/)

-I used to refer to my wiki page at work for documentation.
-Hopefully this site can serve the same purpose.

 # Markdown Reference
 ```